MahdiHajibabaei/unified-embedding/README.md

 The top5 accuracy on test set is 0.9830

+**Important note: in recent face recognition literature, similarity of two face images are evaluated by first projecting each face image into an embedding space by feeding it to a CNN.
+Then a score is given to the similarity of images based on cosine similarity of the embedding of two faces.
+In result, first we need to embed each sample into a relatively low dimensional embedding space ( by executing embedVerif) and then we can use cosine similarity of these embedding two evaluate the odds of two utterances belonging to the same person**

 4. If you wish to evaluate the verification accuracy of a model trained for the task of verification, you first need to extract the embeddings of utterances within the test set.
 In order to do so, open the *embedVerif.py* and set the *net_weights* to caffemodel that you wish to evaluate and *net_prototxt* to prototxt file of structure of network of interest.
 Remember to  set *embedding_file* to a proper name and directory for storing the resulting embedding.
 Run the *embedVerif.py*, it will take about half an hour to finish on a Titan Xp.
 The message "Embeddings of test utterances are stored in ..." will presented after successful completion.

 In order to evaluate the Equal Error Rate (EER) and minimum of detection cost function on pairs selected by Nagrani et al., set the *embedding_file* in rocVox.py to address of the embedding that you wish to evaluate and execute the script.
 Two figures will be displayed: The first one shows the separation between true match (positive) and false match (negative) pairs: